gedunlap/Capstone-2D/README.md

 ## [C#](https://docs.microsoft.com/en-us/dotnet/csharp/)

-At first just looking at C# seemed pretty daunting but once I got started it very quickly became pretty intuitive.
-I have enjoyed my time with it and look forward to learning more by building my games and other projects.
+At first looking at C# seemed pretty daunting but once I got started it very quickly became pretty intuitive.
+I def need more study using C# seperate from Unity, but I have enjoyed my time with it and look forward to learning more by building more games and other projects.

 ## [Unity](https://docs.unity3d.com/Manual/index.html)

 Unity is fantastic!
 After a few hours of walkthrough videos it's pretty easy to get the hang of adding and manipulating objects exactly how you want.
 Using C# along with Unity makes things pretty straight forward.

+### Thoughts

+I'm very happy with how this project came out.
+I will be building more and working on a 2D brawler or a 3D project next I think.